 If a guardianship over property is sought, the petition should include a description of the alleged disabled person’s assets, including current values of those assets.

-D. Certificates of Disability
+Certificates of Incapacity

-These certificates are admissible as evidence of disability at a guardianship hearing, without presence or testimony of the certifying physician, psychologist, or social worker, unless a request is filed by another party that the testimony be presented in court.
+These certificates are admissible as evidence of disability at a guardianship hearing, without the presence or testimony of the certifying physician, psychologist, or social worker, unless a request is filed by an interested party that the testimony be presented in court.
 These certificates are often the only evidence of disability on which a court will base its determination to appoint a guardian.
 If you are unable to have the disabled person evaluated because the disabled person is under the control of a person who has refused to permit examination, there is a process available to have the court order an examination.

-1. Show Cause Order
+Show Cause Order

 After the petition is filed, the court will sign an Order, called a “Show Cause Order,” requiring the alleged disabled person, through his or her attorney, and any other interested person or agency, to respond to the guardianship petition within a certain period of time, usually 20 days from the date they are provided with a copy of the Order.
 The Show Cause Order will also set the date and time for a court hearing on the guardianship petition.